objektwerks/work.order/README.md

 Todo
 ----
-1. Rewrite integration test to user service, not router!
+1. Rewrite integration test to use service, not router, making it a simple sync test!

 Technologies
 ------------